Early Years Policy

 Our vision is to be the best we can be.

-At Cerne Abbas CE VC First School we follow the EYFS Early Adopter framework (2020) Within this framework there are four guiding principles which shape our practice:
+At Cerne Abbas CE VC First School we follow the Early Years Foundation Stage Statutory framework (2021).
+Within this framework there are four guiding principles which shape our practice:

 - Every child is a unique child, who is constantly learning and can be resilient, capable, confident, and self-assured.